Black Bat Squadron

 The squadron's last operational mission was flown in May 1969.
 This was the epic operation Heavy Tea.
 After the failure of the Black Cat Squadron to plant operating sensor pods near the Lop Nur Nuclear Weapons Test Base, the CIA developed a plan to deploy two battery-powered sensor pallets near the base.
-To deploy the pallets, a Black Bat crew was trained in the US to fly the Lockheed C-130 Hercules.
+To deploy the pallets, a Black Bat crew was trained in the US to fly the C-130 Hercules.
 The crew of 12, led by Col Sun Pei Zhen, took off from Takhli Royal Thai Air Force Base in an unmarked US Air Force C-130E on 17 May.
 Flying for six and a half hours at low altitude in the dark, they arrived over the target and the sensor pallets were dropped by parachute near Anxi in Gansu province.
 After another six and a half hours of low altitude flight, they arrived back at Takhli.
 The sensors worked and uploaded data to a US intelligence satellite for six months, before their batteries wore out.
 The Chinese conducted two nuclear tests, on 22 September 1969 and 29 September 1969, during the operating life of the sensor pallets.
 Another mission to the area was planned as operation Golden Whip, but was called off in 1970.

 After the 34th Squadron stopped flying over and near Mainland China, they moved to special operations over Vietnam, until 1972.
 12 members of 34th SQ also involved in CIA's Project Main Street in 1971 to 1972, involving tapping North Vietnam's communication link.

 As of 2013, The "Black Bat" squadron has been reactivated as the 134th Squadron under 6th T/EWW (439th CW) in Taiwan, and is operating the S-2Ts that used to be under the ROCN.

 This is not to be confused with another top-secret squadron of the ROCAF—The Black Cat Squadron.
 This 35th Squadron flew U-2 high altitude reconnaissance plane provided by the CIA, losing five aircraft and three ROCAF pilots to PRC air defenses.
 Their flight provided valuable intelligence deep inside mainland China, specifically China's atomic bomb development.
 The Black Cat Squadron was disbanded in 1973, and 2 remaining U-2R were returned to US by 1974.